conference

 Panel

-Almost every commentator believes that the United States’ current missile defense policy goes either too far or not far enough.
-Critics argue that defending against even North Korean attacks is increasingly infeasible.
-Advocates believe the United States should try to defeat limited Chinese and Russian attacks against the homeland.
-What is the way forward?
+Since the end of Cold War, most commentators have believed that the United States’ missile defense policy went either too far or not far enough.
+Critics questioned the feasibility of defending against even North Korean attacks.
+Advocates believed the United States should try to defeat limited or possibly even large-scale Chinese and Russian attacks against the homeland.
+The new U.S. administration seems to have sided decisively with those advocates.
+Is comprehensive defense the way forward?
 What kind of programs should the United States prioritize?
 How might China and Russia respond?
 What role does missile defense play in assuring allies?
 Should the United States be willing to put missile defense on the table in any future arms control negotiations?

 Jacek Durkalec